 This can have a direct impact on the ranking of your site.
 By including keywords in the beginning of the meta title, you ensure that there is a good focus on what your page is about.
 The length of your title is rather subjective, but you should think about how it is viewed by most of your visitors.
 If your site gets most impressions and clicks from mobile devices, as opposed to desktop, you should consider a shorter title.

 Meta descriptions are slightly less important nowadays, as Google simply ‘reads’ your entire page.
 This is why the meta description serves more as a suggestion than anything else.
 However, creating an accurate meta description to be shown in the Search Engine Result Page (SERP) is an opportunity you should take advantage of.
-Creating an enticing and accurate meta description can help your Click Through Rate (CTR), which will also help improve your ranking.
+Creating an enticing and accurate meta description can help your Click Through Rate (CTR).
+The reason why this is important is that click-through rates and bounce rates are huge indicators of whether your site is actually relevant to solving the problem the searcher had when entering their keywords in Google. which will also help improve your ranking.

 Functioning a bit like an instruction manual for how bots crawl and approach your site, you ought to treat them with great care.
 Unless you’re a web developer, or you’re very familiar with how to use them, we recommend that you steer clear.
 If you’re inexperienced with robot.txt, you might end up doing more harm than good to your site.